10 more ‘Hidden Gem’ horror movies to watch this Halloween – Rossland News

 9. I Was a Teenage Werewolf (1957)

 A young Michael Landon stars in this drive-in creature feature as an angry teenager who’s being used as a guinea pig by a twisted hypnotherapist.
 Spoiler alert, the hypnotherapy turns Landon into a werewolf.
 I Was a Teenage Werewolf was revolutionary for its time, creating a wave of copycat films in its wake.
-It’s a fast paced black and white horror film that highlights 1950’s culture and still holds up surprisingly well, even by today’s standards.
+It’s an entertaining black and white horror film that highlights 1950’s culture and still holds up surprisingly well, even by today’s standards.

 8. Fright Night 2 New Blood (2013)